stclib/STC/docs/crandom_api.md

 # Module crand: Pseudo Random Number Generators

 This describes the API of module **crand**.
-Contains *pcg32* and an extremely fast *64-bit PRNG* inspired by *sfc64*.
-The PRNG's can generate uniform and normal distributions.
+It contains *pcg32* created by Melissa O'Neill, and an *64-bit PRNG* created by Tyge Løvset.
+The PRNG can generate uniform and normal distributions.

 ## Types